-In today’s world of accounting and finance, it is probably safe to assume the analyst is proficient in Excel, if not an Excel guru.
+In today’s world, it is probably safe to assume that financial analysts are proficient in Excel, if not an Excel guru.
 They would likely not have gotten through the first interview if they weren’t.
-The reason for this is many companies are still using Excel as their primary stand-alone reporting tool.
+That’s because many companies are still using Excel as their primary stand-alone reporting tool.
 The hiring manager knows that it will take an Excel guru to create and maintain the inevitably complicated reporting packages that will be needed to satisfy the thirst for information.

-- Automated critical calculations – Simple scripts and business rules make things like currency translation, inter-company elimination, and balance sheet roll forwards quick and straight forward.
+- Automated critical calculations – Simple scripts and business rules make things like currency translation, inter-company elimination and balance sheet roll-forwards quick and straight-forward.

-- EPM Reporting Interface – The EPM add in for Excel is as intuitive and easy to use as a reporting interface gets.
+- EPM Reporting Interface – The EPM add-in for Excel is as intuitive and easy to use as a reporting interface gets.
 Here are a few specific EPM features that help facilitate easy reporting:

 - Drag & Drop – Building a quick ad hoc report is easy with the drag & drop feature.
-A frame can literally be built in less than a minute with single or multiple dimensions on the rows and columns
+A frame can literally be built in less than a minute with single or multiple dimensions on the rows and columns.

 - Report Wizard – For more complicated reports, an intuitive interface is available to build and position your report exactly where you want it to go.
 Options are available for dynamic formulas, formatting, sorting, filtering, and much more.
 Charts can be built to dynamically change when report data is updated.

 - Dynamic Formatting Sheet – An intuitive formatting interface is available so you can build templates with standard formatting.
 No more guesswork or trying to remember how your standard reports should be formatted.
-In addition, for dynamic reports where users are drilling down for additional detail, the formatting will adjust and expand right along with the drill down.
+In addition, for dynamic reports where users are drilling down for additional detail, the formatting will adjust and expand right along with the drill-down.

-- Report Publication – Using the book publication wizard, easily take your standard report and publish it for an entire group of Companies, Cost Centers, Profit Centers, whatever you need.
+- Report Publication – Using the book publication wizard, easily take your standard report and publish it for an entire group of Companies, Cost Centers, Profit Centers, or whatever you need.

-With an EPM system, even an intermediate level Excel user will be able to create and maintain reports with ease.
-With a report wizard, drag and drop interface, or one of the many available EPM functions, there are flexible options for building ad hoc or standard reports that get published monthly.
+With an EPM system, even an intermediate-level Excel user will be able to create and maintain reports with ease.
+With a report wizard, drag-and-drop interface, or one of the many available EPM functions, there are flexible options for building ad hoc or standard reports that get published monthly.
 An intuitive formatting tool can provide identical controls, without the need to build them from scratch every time.